LATAM Airlines Group: Corporate affairs

+Business trends

+The key trends for the LATAM Group are (as of the financial year ending 31 December):

 Ownership

-The company's shareholders, as of December 2022, are:
+As of 31 July 2025, the company's major shareholders are:

 Operations

 As of 31 December 2017, LATAM Airlines Group is one of the largest airline groups in the world in terms of network connections, with its subsidiaries operating a combined fleet of 315 aircraft providing passenger transport services to 137 destinations in 24 countries; and 18 aircraft providing cargo services to 144 destinations in 29 countries.

-LATAM's main hubs are Santiago de Chile's Comodoro Arturo Merino Benítez International Airport; Jorge Chávez International Airport in Lima; São Paulo–Guarulhos International Airport; and El Dorado International Airport in Bogotá.
+LATAM's main hubs are Santiago de Chile's Arturo Merino Benítez International Airport; Jorge Chávez International Airport in Lima; São Paulo–Guarulhos International Airport; and El Dorado International Airport in Bogotá.
 The company is exploring the creation of a new hub in northeastern Brazil with the objective of expanding operations between Europe and South America.
 Bogotá is the hub for the Caribbean.

-LATAM Airlines Argentina has announced, that it will cease domestic cargo operations for an indefinite period.

-Subsidiary airlines
+Subsidiaries

 Current

 The airlines majority- and minority-owned by LATAM Airlines Group through the primary airlines' various subsidiaries are as follows: